lmarqs/cypress-rollup-preprocessor/examples/typescript/README.md

 # Example - Using Typescript

-This example shows how it is possible to use this plugin to with typescript files.
+This example shows how it is possible to use this plugin to process typescript files.